catdogmaus/4heat-esphome-NG21/README.md

 ### combi

 This allows to switch between pellet and wood option.
-To use this uncomment this block.
-Or if your freplace dont have this ption cleanup.
+To use this uncomment "combi" block.
+Or if your freplace dont have this option, cleanup.
 !!!
 This function has not been tested!!!
 My fireplace does not have this.